oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

     ![SQL Worksheet.](https://oracle-livelabs.github.io/common/building-blocks/tasks/adb/images/adb-sql-worksheet-opening-tour.png " ")

-## Task 2: Create a database user
+## Task 2: Create database users

-Now create the **NATIONALPARKS** user and provide Database Actions access for this user.
+In this task you will create the **NATIONALPARKS** and **INCIDENT** users and provide Database Actions access for them.

-When you create a new Autonomous Database, you automatically get an account called ADMIN that is your super administrator user.
-In this task we will need to create a separate new user for the lab.
+When you create a new Autonomous Database, you automatically get an account called ADMIN that is your administrator user.
+In this task we will need to create separate new users for the workshop.
 This section will guide you through this process using the "New User" wizard within the Database Actions set of tools.

 1. Navigate to the Details page of the Autonomous Database you previously provisioned.
 In this example, the database name is **[](var:db_name)**, but yours may be different depending on what name you chose.
 Click the **Database Actions -> Database Users** button.